nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 <img class="img-responsive center-block" src="/img/blog/NATS_Lambda_Image_1.png">

-1. An HTTP(S) request is received by the APCERA Routers
+1. An HTTP(S) request is received by the Apcera Routers
-2. The APCERA Router redirects the request to the Dispatcher that is running somewhere within the cluster.
+2. The Apcera Router redirects the request to the Dispatcher that is running somewhere within the cluster.
-3. The Dispatcher looks at the URL being accessed and the mappings it has of URL fragments to function packages held in the APCERA Package Repository.
+3. The Dispatcher looks at the URL being accessed and the mappings it has of URL fragments to function packages held in the Apcera Package Repository.
-4. If the Dispatcher has a mapping registered it uses the APCERA API to instantiate a Job based on the function package
+4. If the Dispatcher has a mapping registered it uses the Apcera API to instantiate a Job based on the function package
 5. The Dispatcher invokes the function within the newly created Function Job instance (Not show in the diagram) Dispatcher discards the Function Job instance once the function has completed - or potentially timedout.

 ## Binding to NATS

-Binding to NATS was the final piece of the puzzle and once again this was very easy thanks to the simplicity of NATS Node.js client library and the APCERA platform.
+Binding to NATS was the final piece of the puzzle and once again this was very easy thanks to the simplicity of NATS Node.js client library and the Apcera platform.
 A couple more commands then made it possible to manage the NATS subject to function name binding.

 `$ apc-fn nats bind -s myfunction.lambda -f myfunction`